 In May 1998, the French authorities decided to refurbish the obelisk by putting a copy of the missing gold-leafed pyramid cap on top, thanks to the initiative of Egyptologist Christiane Desroches Noblecourt.
 This pyramid cap is called a pyramidion.
 It is supposed to reflect the rays of the sun.

-A perpendicular perspective to the Historical Axis
+A perpendicular perspective on the Historical Axis

 The Place de la Concorde set the stage for another North-South perspective, much shorter, perpendicular to the Historical Axis.

 It features, on the South side, beyond the bridge “Pont de la Concorde” across the Seine:

 In fact, both monuments match each other across the Place de la Concorde with their grand Classical-style porticos, evoking the design of Roman temples.

 The 19th-century Madeleine Church strangely resembles a Roman temple and shares some similarities with the ancient ‘Maison Carrée’ in Nîmes.